Connect with others who understand.

 • High blood pressure and blood sugar — Prednisone can cause an increase in blood pressure and blood sugar levels, which is especially concerning for those with diabetes.

-• Changes in electrolyte levels — Electrolytes are minerals such as sodium, potassium, and calcium that your body uses to survive.
+Prednisone can also cause changes in electrolyte levels.
+Electrolytes are minerals such as sodium, potassium, and calcium that your body uses to survive.
 Prednisone can decrease the levels of potassium and calcium and increase the levels of sodium in your body.
-Lower calcium levels in your body can lead to osteoporosis (bone loss).
+Lower calcium levels in your body can lead to osteoporosis (bone weakness and loss).

-Because prednisone can cause changes in laboratory tests and blood test results, you should make sure your doctors are aware when you’re taking it.
-You may want to carry a steroid treatment card or wear a medical alert bracelet in case you’re unable to talk to your doctor.
+Make sure your doctors know if you’re currently taking prednisone or if you’ve taken it recently.
+You may consider carrying a steroid treatment card or wearing a medical alert bracelet in case you’re unable to talk to your doctor about your prednisone use.

 Talk With Others Who Understand

-Did your doctor prescribe prednisone to help treat your symptoms of lupus?
-Share your experience in the comments below, or start a conversation by posting on your Activities page.
+Did you end up with false blood work results because of a medication you were taking?
+If so, what happened?
+Share your experience in the comments below, or start a conversation by posting on MyLupusTeam.

 A MyLupusTeam Member